sozubek/Machine-Learning/Clustering/README.md

 In kmeans_img_comp, we implement K-Means algorithm for image compression.
 In this case the number of centroids become the number of colours used in the compressed image.
 After running the algorithm and computing the centroids, we replace each pixel with the centroid assigned to it.
-The original image and the compressed version is available at: https://cloud.githubusercontent.com/assets/11430119/6719604/1b46e8f6-cd92-11e4-952f-d423bc428282.png
+The original image and the compressed version is available at : https://cloud.githubusercontent.com/assets/11430119/6719604/1b46e8f6-cd92-11e4-952f-d423bc428282.png